eToro Cryptocurrency Trading & CFDs

 Once your account has been verified, you’ll need to enter the amount of BTC you want to buy, choose your payment method, review the fees and the total cost of the transaction and then finalise your purchase.

-There are many different ways you can purchase Bitcoin, each of which has its own pros and cons.
+There are many different ways you can purchase Bitcoin in Ireland, each of which has its own pros and cons.

 Want to turn your cash into cryptocurrency?
 There are several ways to buy Bitcoin with cash in Ireland, including the following: